 A cover letter is your way to introduce yourself to the hiring manager.
 Thus, it is imperative for you to find a way to differentiate yourself from other applicants and to pique the interest of the person reading your letter.
 Review your experience and accomplishments, and find something that truly sets you apart.

-For example, you may have done research that has been published in an important journal or invited to speak at a national conference.
+For example, you may have done research that has been published in an important journal or been invited to speak at a national conference.
 Consider leading your cover letter with this eye-catching bit of information.

 Career Consultant, CPCC, CPRW